gsobell/deployrable/README.md

 # deployrable
-Bash script for deploying dotfiles and installing selected packages.
+Bash script for deploying dotfiles and selected packages primarily on live enviroments and fresh installs.

 ## Usage
 Run either of the following in the home directory.